 1. You can't easily find the data you need.

-The first problem a lot of businesses come across is that big data is, well, big.
+The first challenge of big data analytics that a lot of businesses encounter is that big data is, well, big.
 There seems to be data for everything — customers' interests, website visitors, conversion rates, churn rates, financial data, and so much more.

 While a lot of that data is extremely useful, there are huge chunks that aren't exactly relevant for your business.
 And, with the sheer amount of information available, it can be hard to decide what is valuable for your business and what isn't.